International Workshop on ML, AI, Neuromorphic Computing

 Stavros G. Stavrinides is a Physicist with a MSc in Electronics and a PhD in Chaotic Electronics, all awarded by Aristotle University of Thessaloniki, Greece.
 He currently serves as a Professor at Physics Department at Democritus University of Thrace in Greece.
 Prior positions include (among others) being Professor at International Hellenic University in Greece and visiting Assistant Professor at the University of Cyprus.
 His research interests include interdisciplinary applications of nonlinear dynamics with emphasis on PUFs and chaotic synchronization for hardware security, memristors and memristive circuits, and edge computing etc. He has taught numerous topics in physics and electronics in academia for more than 17 years.
 Prof. Stavrinides co-chairs the series of the International Interdisciplinary Symposia on Chaos and Complex Systems (https://chaos-symposium.org).
 He has authored or co-authored more than 130 publications and participated in several national and international (EU, NATO) funded projects.
 Finally, he is an IEEE senior member.

-Alfredo de Rossi
+Alfredo de Rossi, Thales Group

-Miltiadis Moralis-Pegios
+Miltiadis Moralis-Pegios,

 Title: "Integrated photonic accelerators : Bridging AI with photonic circuitry"